-- (i) a co-operative society, formed for the benefit of its members only; or - (ii) a community benefit society, a business conducted for the benefit of the community at large.
+- i. a co-operative society, formed for the benefit of its members only; or - ii. a community benefit society, a business conducted for the benefit of the community at large.

-In most cases, a community club adopting this legal structure would be set up as a community benefit society.
+In most cases, a community Club adopting this legal structure would be set up as a community benefit society.

-Further information can be found at www.FCA.gov.uk
+Further information can be found at www.FCA.org.uk

-3.3.1 Advantages of a Society generally
+3.3.1 ADVANTAGES OF A SOCIETY GENERALLY

 - Corporate body status As with the other incorporated structures, a Society will continue to exist even if its membership changes.
 A Society can sue, be sued and own property and assets in its own name, without the need for trustees.
 All legal liabilities taken on by the Society are its liabilities (not the liabilities of its members). - Limited liability A member's personal liability is limited to the amount unpaid on their shares.
-The last word of a Society's name must be "limited" unless its objects are considered wholly charitable. - Unlimited share capital Unless a Society's rules state otherwise, there is no limit on the number of shares which can be issued to its members. - Democratic in nature Members of a Society normally have one vote each irrespective of the value of their personal investment in the Society.
+The last word of a Society's name must be "limited" unless its objects are considered wholly charitable. - Unlimited share capital Unless a Society's rules state otherwise, there is no limit on the

+- number of shares which can be issued to its members. - Democratic in nature Members of a Society normally have one vote each irrespective of the value of their personal investment in the Society.
 Members may therefore feel they can contribute equally to the business. - Public involvement A Society can offer membership directly to the public without having to follow restrictive financial services and markets rules, such as those which govern companies.
-This means that funds can be raised more easily to invest in new projects. - Change of structure A Society can convert into a company or a community interest company. - Charitable Status Although relatively rare, if a registered Society is a charity, it is not required to be registered with the Charity Commission under the Charities Act 2011 but only a Community Benefit Society can be a charity (a Co-operative cannot). - Varied membership A Society must have at least 3 members (or 2 if made up of other registered societies).
+This means that funds can be raised more easily to invest in new projects. - Change of structure A Society can convert into a company or a CIC. - Charitable Status Although relatively rare, if a registered Society is a charity, it is not required to be registered with the Charity Commission under the Charities Act 2011 but only a Community Benefit Society can be a charity (a Co-operative cannot).
+Where charitable status is conferred, it must comply with charity law. - Varied membership A Society must have at least 3 members (or 2 if made up of other registered societies).
 Members can be individuals over 16 years of age, other societies or bodies corporate.